Cecilia8989/pands-project/README.md

 </p>
 </details>

-## 3. Distribution Pie
+## 5. Distribution Pie

-As a first plot I would like to start with a pie chart to visualize the distribution of the different species in the dataset.
+As a first visualization I would like to start with a pie chart to visualize the distribution of the different species in the dataset.
 This cake graphic show that each species has 50 entries in a donut format.

 ![pie Chart](https://github.com/Cecilia8989/pands-project/blob/main/Plot1_PieOfDistribution.png)